Mathieu Gorgelin

-Mathieu Gorgelin (born 5 August 1990) is a French professional footballer who plays as a goalkeeper.
+Mathieu Gorgelin (/fr/; born 5 August 1990) is a French professional footballer who plays as a goalkeeper for club Lens.

 Club career

 Born in Ambérieu-en-Bugey, Gorgelin developed through the Lyon academy.
 He first became a team member in 2010.
 During the 2011–12 season, he was loaned out to Red Star.
 He made his debut in Ligue 1 on 2 November 2013, in a 2–0 home win against EA Guingamp, entering the field after 32 minutes for injured goalkeeper Anthony Lopes, and keeping a clean sheet on his competitive debut for the club.

 On 28 June 2019, Le Havre announced that they had signed Gorgelin on a three-year contract.

+On 19 January 2026, Gorgelin signed with Lens until the end of the 2025–26 season.

 International career

 Gorgelin has represented France at under-20 and under-21 level.